 It’s Confetti Park Storytime!
 In this episode, we hear a wonderful New Orleans tale based on our favorite contemporary street vendor, Mr. Okra.
 The story was written in collaboration with Mr. Okra by Lashon Daley, and illustrated by Emile Henriquez.
 We are so lucky to have the story narrated for us by the author!

 And who is Mr. Okra?
 He is Arthur Robinson, a real life man who lives in New Orleans today!
 He a street vendor who sells produce from a truck.
-We all New Orleanians love to hear his recognizable call.
-From the inside flap of the book:
+We New Orleanians love to hear his recognizable call.

 “Up and down the streets of New Orleans, Mr. Okra drives his brightly painted truck.
 All over the city, you can hear his call: ‘I got oranges and bananas!
 I got tomatoes, cucumbers, and avocadoes!’
 His fresh, healthy fruits and vegetables are as colorful as Mardi Gras floats, as green as the St. Charles Streetcar, and as different as the animals at the Audubon Zoo.
 Taste and tour New Orleans in this colorful story.”